In my decades of practice as a psychotherapist, this is the insight that has inspired me most:

 Our deepest wounds surround our greatest gifts.

 I've found that the very qualities we're most ashamed of, the ones we keep trying to reshape or hide, are in fact the key to finding real love.
-I call them core gifts.
+I call them Core Gifts, and I explore them in great detail in my book Deeper Dating: How to Drop the Games of Seduction and Discover the Power of Intimacy.

 It's so easy to get lost in the quest for self-improvement.
 Every billboard seduces us with the vision of a happier, more successful life.
 I'm suggesting an opposite road to happiness.
 If we can name our own awkward, ardent gifts, and extricate them from the shame and wounds that keep them buried, we'll find ourselves on a bullet train to deep, surprising, life-changing intimacy.